Data on Urban and Rural Hospitals

 - Indian = Indian Health Service facility

-- FY Ending is the ending month of the most recent hospital fiscal year for which a 12-month Medicare Cost Report is available.
+FY Ending is the ending month of the most recent hospital fiscal year for which a 12-month Medicare Cost Report is available.

-- Total Expenses shows the total annual expenses incurred by the hospital, based on the most recent Medicare Cost Report available.
+Total Expenses shows the total annual expenses incurred by the hospital, based on the most recent Medicare Cost Report available.
 This is a better way of assessing the relative size of the hospital than the number of inpatient beds, since annual expenses includes both the hospital’s inpatient and outpatient services.

-- The Patient Services Margin represents the profit or loss from revenues and costs associated with health care services delivered to patients, based on the most recent Medicare Cost Report available.
+The Patient Services Margin represents the profit or loss from revenues and costs associated with health care services delivered to patients, based on the most recent Medicare Cost Report available.

-- The Total Margin includes all revenues and costs in the most recent year, including those that are not directly tied to patient care as well as revenues and expenses on patient services.
+The Total Margin includes all revenues and costs in the most recent year, including those that are not directly tied to patient care as well as revenues and expenses on patient services.

 Many hospitals have a positive total margin despite incurring losses on patient services because they receive revenues from investments, other businesses, local tax revenues, state grants, or federal grants that offset the losses.
 If these other sources of revenue were to decrease or be terminated, the hospital might no longer have revenues sufficient to cover its costs.
+Total margins increased for many hospitals in both 2020 and 2021 because of the receipt of special federal assistance during the pandemic.

-Additional details on the methodology used to calculate the margins are available in the Methodology section.
+Details on the methodology used to calculate the margins are available in the Methodology section.